Convergence of Deep ReLU Networks: Introduction

-Compared to the vast development in engineering and applications, research on the mathematical theory of deep neural networks is still at its infancy, and yet is undergoing rapid progress.
-Many interesting papers on the approximation and expressive powers of deep neural networks have appeared in the past several years.
+Compared to the vast development in engineering and applications, research on the mathematical theory of DNNs is still at its infancy, and yet is undergoing rapid progress.
+Many interesting papers on the approximation and expressive powers of DNNs have appeared in the past several years.
 We provide here a brief review.
 More details can be found in two recent surveys \cite{Devore1,Elbrachter}.
-Poggio, Mhaskar, Rosasco, Miranda, and Liao \cite{Poggio} proved that deep neural networks approximate a class of functions with special compositional structure exponentially better than shallow networks.
-Montanelli and Du \cite{Montanelli1} and Yarotsky \cite{Yarotsky} estimated the number of parameters needed for deep neural networks to achieve a certain error tolerance in approximating functions in the Koborov space space and differential functions, respectively.
+Poggio, Mhaskar, Rosasco, Miranda, and Liao \cite{Poggio} proved that DNNs approximate a class of functions with special compositional structure exponentially better than shallow networks.
+Montanelli and Du \cite{Montanelli1} and Yarotsky \cite{Yarotsky} estimated the number of parameters needed for DNNs to achieve a certain error tolerance in approximating functions in the Koborov space space and differential functions, respectively.
 Montanelli and Yang \cite{Montanelli2} achieved error bounds for deep ReLU networks approximation of multivariate functions using the Kolmogorov-Arnold superposition theorem.
-These three pieces of work indicated that deep neural networks are able to lessen the curse of dimensionality.
-E and Wang proved that for analytic functions in a low dimension, the convergence rate of the deep neural network approximation is exponential.
+These three pieces of work indicated that DNNs are able to lessen the curse of dimensionality.
+E and Wang proved that for analytic functions in a low dimension, the convergence rate of the DNN approximation is exponential.
 Zhou \cite{Zhou1} established the universality of deep convolutional neural networks.
 Shen, Yang, and Zhang put forward in a series of works \cite{Shen1,Shen2,Shen3} optimal approximation rates for ReLU networks in terms of width and depth to approximate an arbitrary continuous or H\"{o}lder continuous function.
-Daubechies, DeVore, Foucart, Hanin, and Petrova \cite{Daubechies} showed that deep neural networks possess greater approximation power than traditional methods of nonlinear approximation such as variable knot splines and $n$-term approximation from dictionaries.
+Daubechies, DeVore, Foucart, Hanin, and Petrova \cite{Daubechies} showed that DNNs possess greater approximation power than traditional methods of nonlinear approximation such as variable knot splines and $n$-term approximation from dictionaries.
 Wang \cite{Wang} presented a mathematical introduction to generative adversarial nets.
+Lipschitz and proximal properties of neural networks were investigated in \cite{Combettes,Hasannasab,Scaman,Zou}.

 In this paper, we study convergence of deep ReLU networks from a different perspective.
 We are interested in knowing whether or not a deep ReLU network with a fixed width and an increasing depth will converge to a meaningful function (as a function of the input variable), as its depth tends to infinity.
 It is well-known that in linear approximations (for example, Fourier analysis \cite{Stein} and wavelet analysis \cite{I.Daubechies}), issues regarding convergence of an expansion such as Fourier expansion and wavelet expansion are fundamental.
 In particular, in classical analysis, convergence of Fourier expansions with given coefficients is a basic issue.
 As deep neural networks are used more and more in approximation as a function class, convergence of a sequence of neural networks approximating to a function has become a pressing and interesting issue.
 Along this line, the first question is: What requirements should we impose to the weight matrices and the bias vectors to guarantee that the related ReLU deep neural network will converge to a meaningful function as its number of layers tends to infinity?
 This paper attempts to answer this question.
 The neural networks to be considered here are not tied with a specific target function.
 Convergence of neural networks that result from approximation of a given function will be investigated in a different occasion.